Leopard Gecko Parasites

 To get an accurate diagnosis, your vet will need to determine which parasites might be infesting your leopard gecko’s body.
 They will perform some health tests and analyze their stools.

 After determining what is infesting your leopard gecko, your vet may prescribe a dewormer that you can administer yourself at home.
 They might prescribe a course of antiparasitic medication that will reduce the population of parasites in your leopard gecko.

 At the vet’s, they will be able to prescribe anything else they might need as well as give you any tips to help you prevent issues like this from getting worse.
 Your leopard gecko will have the best chances of survival with a reptile vet’s help.

 You should use this chance to also educate yourself on the cleanliness of their environment and what steps need to be taken to keep them healthy for the remainder of their life.

 When you take your leopard gecko in for treatment, your vet may put an extra emphasis on keeping their tank cleaner than you usually do it.
 This is because a clean enclosure will make for a healthy gecko.

 The key to preventing parasites is cleaning up their feces as soon as they are passed, as leaving these droppings around can cause a build-up of parasites.

 You should also make sure that the insects you feed them should not have any larva or defects in them as well.
-When gut loading, take the time to get a good look at them, making sure they are without infection.
+When gut loading crickets, or other feeders, take the time to get a good look at them, making sure they are without infection.